 It is worth noting that observations of activity along E58 were generally made from afar due to the limited access and exposure within the abandoned quarries along Rock Cliff.

-E58/5 to E58/2 - Cliffs of the Loftus Alum Quarries (Locally Active upper sections and Partly Active lower sections)
+E58/5 Upper looking towards Rock Cliff.
+Locally Active upper sections and Partly Active lower sections.